surniaulula/wpsso/readme.txt

 * Warns of any missing PHP modules essential for proper markup.
 * Inspects third party plugins settings for possible conflicts.

-<h3>Users Love WPSSO</h3>
+<h3>Users Love WPSSO Core</h3>

-&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; "Yoast on steroids!
+&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "Yoast on steroids!
 As an SEO marketer, I love using Yoast for my basic on-page SEO.
 But Yoast only allows you to enter basic Open Graph social settings.
 This plugin gives you SO many more options on completing the Open Graph for Facebook, Twitter cards, Pinterest etc. If you use WordPress, I totally recommend using this SEO plugin to help with better rankings in the SERPS!" - [gregmontag](https://wordpress.org/support/topic/yoast-on-steroids/)

-&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; "The plugin is indispensable to me when it comes to posting on social media... it makes it so that your posts look the best that they possible can every time when posting on Facebook, Twitter, or any other site." - [monsuirette](https://wordpress.org/support/topic/this-is-probably-the-best-plugin-of-its-kind/)
+&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "The plugin is indispensable to me when it comes to posting on social media... it makes it so that your posts look the best that they possible can every time when posting on Facebook, Twitter, or any other site." - [monsuirette](https://wordpress.org/support/topic/this-is-probably-the-best-plugin-of-its-kind/)

-&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; "I've tried a number of WP SEO platforms and find this to be the most relevant and most completely thought-out platform for maximising web and social search results and presentation.
+&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "I've tried a number of WP SEO platforms and find this to be the most relevant and most completely thought-out platform for maximising web and social search results and presentation.
 Really impressed.
 Great support too!" - [pixmoto](https://wordpress.org/support/topic/best-seo-platform-on-the-market/)

 <h3>WPSSO Core Features</h3>